USD ($)

 «What is Cloud Technology and Career ...

 In today’s technology-driven landscape, cloud computing has revolutionized the world.
-Cloud computing offers a range of advantages such as efficiency, reduced costs, scalability, improved collaboration, and data security.
+Some advantages of cloud computing are its efficiency, reduced costs, scalability, and collaboration.

-However, alongside these advantages, cloud computing also has some disadvantages, such as potential security risks, dependency on internet connectivity, and issues related to data privacy.
+However, alongside these advantages, there are also some disadvantages of cloud computing, such as its dependency on internet connectivity, and issues related to data privacy.

 1. Lower IT Infrastructure and Computer Costs